-- A valid vaccination or covid recovery certificate.
+- A valid second or third vaccination (completed within the past 5 months) or covid recovery certificate.
 (Those who do not have this will be required to enter quarantine, however, for non-Israelis, entry is only permitted for those who have received a vaccine).

 - A negative PCR test carried out in the 72 hours prior to the flight.
 This is a requirement in order to board the flight regardless of vaccination status.